-Within their low surface profile and ability to submerge, stealth a surprise were a vital ingredient in all submarine attacks.
-Once an enemy ship or convoy had been spotted a successful attack required a well build be build be approach to within a few thousand yards of the enemy without being detected: quick and decisive torpedo aiming and firing: the clever use of speed, depth and water temperature to evade the inevitable counterattack
+With their low surface profile and ability to submerge, stealth and surprise were a vital ingredient in all submarine attacks.
+Once an enemy ship or convoy had been spotted a successful attack required a well thought out approach to within a few thousand yards of the enemy without being detected; quick and decisive torpedo aiming and firing; and the clever use of speed, depth, and water temperture to evade the inevitable counterattack.